steevepay/babyfoot-manager/README.md

 ## Introduction

 A Babyfoot manager is a web application aim to manage your babyfoot games.
 The application allows users to create games and update the game status (in progress / done) with other users in real-time.
 You can tchat with other people and make the babyfoot game crazy !!
-Visit the app online: babyfoot.steevep.com
+[Click here to visit the app online.](https://babyfoot.steevep.com)

 ## Setup